 Seeds of Literacy helps adult students gain the skills they need to compete in the job market and succeed in life.
 Ferrell recently walked across the stage with her GED and is a shining example of what a literacy program like Seeds can do for the community.
 If you would like to support Seeds of Literacy, please donate here.

 Do you want to volunteer with meaningful organizations in your community?
-Sign up for your free NobleHour account to find service opportunities in your area.
+Find service opportunities in your area with NobleHour.

 Since 2007, NobleHour has proven to be the volunteer management solution for organizations across the nation.
 With its robust online platform, NobleHour enhances community engagement with a variety of innovative and transformative tools for finding, tracking, and measuring volunteer, service‐learning, and community service initiatives.
 With offices in Lakeland, FL, and Portland, OR, the NobleHour team is dedicated to empowering good in communities across the country.